ibm-cloud-docs/vpc/console-tutorial.md

 {: pre}

 ### Connecting to Linux images
-{: #connecting-to-linux-images}
+{: #connecting-to-linux images}

-Since you created your instance with a public SSH key, you can now connect to it directly by using your private key:
+Because you created your instance with a public SSH key, you can now connect to it directly by using your private key:

 ```sh
 ssh -i <path-to-private-key-file> root@<public-ip-address>